-The next ring carries the F stops marked white, with ‘auto’ option marked orange and the depth of field scale in front of it.
-The auto position clicks in with the ring’s turn but takes pressing a tiny catch to get back to manual F setting.
+The next ring carries the F stops marked white, with the ‘auto’ option marked orange and the depth of field scale in front of it.
+The auto position clicks in with the ring’s turn but takes pressing a tiny catch to get back to the manual F setting.

 As with all Topcon UV, to remove the lens press a metal latch on the DOF ring.
 Only the front of the lens barrel comes off.

 The focusing ring is marked metric and imperial, so the same parts were sold worldwide.
 The focusing ring has a long travel, making focusing easy.
 The film speed selection lever is at the bottom of the lens assembly, ASA and DIN.
 Here Topcon made it simpler, where you press a latch and set the value against a dot.
-In the previous cameras using the same lens, the film speed was to be set against the given lens largest F stop.
-In the IC-1 the max lens opening is set via an easy to use dial on the body, by the lens, marked from 2 to 5.6, to match the Topcon UV lenses range.
+In the previous cameras using the same lens, the film speed was to be set against the given lens’s largest F stop.
+In the IC-1 the max lens opening is set via an easy-to-use dial on the body, by the lens, marked from 2 to 5.6, to match the Topcon UV lenses range.